 Tracking a child’s progress in school is a good way to identify if he/she is at risk academically and to address how parents can participate in their student’s learning.
 Asking teachers good questions can help parents understand what struggles a student may be facing, making it easier to address problems early on.

 1. What are my child’s specific strengths and weaknesses in math?

 Knowing which concepts are challenging your student can help you provide additional support.
 At times, students may struggle with only a few concepts that prevent them from understanding the full picture.
 By being proactive, parents can provide the right math help for their child, alleviating unnecessary stress at home and in the classroom.

 2. Do you think that my child is not answering questions because of computation mistakes or because he/she is not understanding the concepts?

-The difference between lack of understanding and simple computation mistakes is important.
-Lack of understanding may mean that core concepts need to be reinforced and practiced.
+The difference between a lack of understanding and simple computation mistakes is important.
+Lack of understanding may mean that core concepts needs to be reinforced and practiced.
 Computation mistakes can often be addressed by reinforcing the importance of focus and attention during tests and homework, and by encouraging them to check their work.

 3. What are the most important ideas my child needs to understand by the end of the quarter, semester or year?

 Knowing which concepts your child is expected to master can prevent them from falling behind the next school year.
 Getting additional math help both during the school year and the summer months can help ensure your child succeeds, preventing learning loss and unnecessary stress.